Alexandrov spaces with maximal number of extremal points: Preliminary statements

-\begin{thm}{Definition} A point $p\in \mathcal A$ admits a \emph{conic neighborhood} if there is an isometry from a neighborhood of $p$ to an open set in a Euclidean cone which sends $p$ to the vertex of the cone. \end{thm}
+\begin{rdef}{Definition} A point $p\in A$ admits a \emph{conic neighborhood} if there is an isometry from a neighborhood of $p$ to an open set in a Euclidean cone, which sends $p$ to the vertex of the cone. \end{rdef}